 Photographs by David Pilling show seed of Hemerocallis esculenta and resulting seedling on a 10 mm grid.
 Seed is generally easy to germinate if it is viable (often it is not).

-Hemerocallis citrina var. vespertina, syn.
+Hemerocallis citrina var. vespertina (H.Hara) M.Hotta, syn.
 Hemerocallis vespertina, is an Asian species.
-Buds used as food in China.
-Three to four feet high.
-Flowers open one day and remain open overnight until the next day.
-Fragrant.
-Photo by Mari Kitama taken in August 2009 near the Haruna mountain (1000 m altitude).
+The buds are used as food in China.
+Growing from 3 to 4 feet high, the fragrant flowers open one day and remain open overnight.
+Photo by Mari Kitama was taken August 2009 near the Haruna mountain (1000 m altitude).

-Hemerocallis fulva orange, tawny, or ditch lily is native to Eurasia, from the Causcaus east to China, Korea, Japan and southeast Russia.
-The first two photographs below are of the double variety kwanso and variety longituba and were taken by Mari Kitama in July 2004 in Japan.
-The last photograph is of variety kwanso and was taken in Texas by Justin Smith.
+Hemerocallis fulva (L.) L. is known as the orange, tawny, or ditch lily.
+It is native to Eurasia, from the Causcaus east to China, Korea, Japan and southeast Russia.
+Height: to about 6 ft.
+The first two photographs below are of the double cultivar 'Kwanso' and the variety longituba (Miq.)
+Maxim. and were taken by Mari Kitama in July 2004 in Japan.
+The last photograph is of "Kwanso'and was taken in Texas by Justin Smith.

-Hemerocallis lilioasphodelus commonly called the 'lemon lily', syn.
-Hemerocallis flava.
-RHS award of garden merit.
-Originally found across Europe and China.
+Hemerocallis lilioasphodelus L. commonly called the 'lemon lily', syn.
+Hemerocallis flava (L.) L. was awarded the RHS award of garden merit.
+It is native from the SE.
+Alps, Albania, Siberia to Korea and has been introduced to many other places.
+Height: to about 3 ft.
 Photos by Judy Glattstein.

-Hemerocallis middendorffii, syn.
-Hemerocallis middendorfii, Amur daylily, is cultivated for its edible flowers in Asia.
+Hemerocallis middendorffii Trautv. & C.A.Mey., Amur daylily, is cultivated for its edible flowers in Asia.
 It is from the Russian Far East, northwest China, Korea and Japan.
-It is hardy, WHZ 4-9.
+It is hardy (WHZ 4-9).
+Height to about 70 cm.
 Photos Janos Agoston.

-Hemerocallis minor photographed in early May in the Montgomery County, Maryland, USA, zone 7 garden of Jim McKenney.
+Hemerocallis minor Mill. was photographed in early May in the Montgomery County, Maryland, USA, zone 7 garden of Jim McKenney.
 It comes as a surprise to many that this elegant, early, fragrant, tiny daylily has been in European gardens since the middle of the eighteenth century.
 The leaning scapes and low bud count are typical - and may explain its apparent lack of popularity.
 It is easily grown, sets seed readily and comes true from seed.
 The flowers have been described as "bell shaped", and they do indeed have a fetching line.
 The color is a clear, singing yellow without a trace of the tawny family curse.
+Height: to about 45 cm.

 Hybrids